-5 Best Password Managers to try in 2024
+5 Best Password Managers to try in 2026

 When we create an account on any website, it asks us to choose a password.
 This password is used for authentication before providing access.
-Now when there are so many services, we use several different accounts and have to remember numbers of passwords.
+Now, when there are so many services, we use several different accounts and have to remember a number of passwords.
 This is the reason several people keep the same password across different web accounts.
-But it is not recommended and a single data breach can put all your accounts at risk.
+But it is not recommended, and a single data breach can put all your accounts at risk.
 So, many people keep easy passwords that are easy to remember.
 But these easy-to-remember passwords are also easy to guess.
 So, your account is again at risk.
 Security researchers recommend using hard-to-guess random passwords consisting of Capital letters, small letters, numbers, and special characters.
 But these passwords are really hard to remember.
 This is the reason why password managers exist.

 What is a password manager?